-In this week’s blog post, we’ll be discussing mold flow analysis, and why it’s important to plastic injection molding design projects.
+In this week’s blog post, we’ll be discussing plastic mold flow analysis, and why it’s important to plastic injection molding design projects.

 When should manufacturers use mold flow analysis?